-If you need experienced probate lawyers and attorneys in Jacksonville, Florida to represent you regarding a Florida probate estate, please call us toll free at 866-510-9099, or locally at 904-448-1969.
+If you need experienced probate lawyers and attorneys in Florida to represent you regarding a Florida probate estate, please call us toll free at 866-510-9099, or locally in Jacksonville at 904-448-1969.

 2. WHAT ARE FLORIDA PROBATE ASSETS?

-Generally, Florida probate law provides that probate assets are those assets titled in the decedent’s sole name at death or otherwise owned solely by the decedent and which contain no provision for automatic succession of ownership at death are subject to probate.
+Generally, Florida probate law provides that probate assets are those assets titled in the decedent’s sole name at death or otherwise owned solely by the decedent and which contain no provision for automatic transfer of ownership at death.
+Those types of assets are subject to probate.
 For example:

-- a Florida bank account in the sole name of a decedent is a probate asset that is subject to probate, but a bank account held in-trust-for (ITF) another, or held jointly with rights of survivorship (JTWROS) with another, is not a probate asset and is not subject to probate in Florida;
+- a Florida bank account in the sole name of a decedent is a probate asset that is subject to probate, but a bank account held in-trust-for (ITF) another, or held as tenants by the entirety by husband and wife, or jointly with rights of survivorship (JTWROS) with another person, is not a probate asset and is not subject to probate in Florida;

 - Florida law provides that real estate titled in the sole name of the decedent or as a tenant in common with another person, is a Florida probate asset (unless it is exempt Florida homestead) but real estate held as joint tenants with rights of survivorship or as tenants by the entirety is not a Florida probate asset and is not subject to probate;

 - property owned by husband and wife as tenants by the entirety is not a Florida probate asset on the death of the first spouse to die, but goes automatically to the surviving spouse.
 However, if the surviving spouse does not take effective estate planning action, then the property will be a probate asset upon the surviving spouse’s death.